hat0uma/prelive.nvim/README.md

 **The plugin is currently a work in progress (WIP).**

-`prelive.nvim` is a luv-based server that automatically reloads static pages.
+`prelive.nvim` is a simple luv-based development server with live reloading for Neovim.

 ## Features